 The Lord Mayor's Australia Day Awards recognise the people in our community who have gone above and beyond to help improve the lives of others.

 Read about some of Council's previous grants recipients and learn valuable tips to help you apply for a grant.

-Find out how your community groups can receive funds to recognise contributions towards building stronger communities in Brisbane.
+Community groups receive funds to recognise contributions towards building stronger communities in Brisbane.
+Opens 5 July 2017.

 Register your interest